-Taxes can be one of the most confusing aspects of running an ecommerce business, but they don’t have to be if you understand them properly from the start.
+Taxes can be one of the most confusing aspects of running an e-commerce business, but they don’t have to be if you understand them properly from the start.

-Take some time to research local and federal taxes applicable for your jurisdiction as well as any other tax obligations such as sales tax or value-added tax (VAT).
+Take some time to research local and federal taxes applicable to your jurisdiction as well as any other tax obligations such as sales tax or value-added tax (VAT).
 It’s also important to ensure that your business is registered for taxes and filing deadlines are met.